-Students in ENG-006 will engage in creative and interpretive processes by
+Students in ENG-117 will engage in creative and interpretive processes by

-- Participating in discussion about the nature of dramatic literature and how it differs from other forms of imaginative literature by being fully realized only in theatrical performance - Having the opportunity to attend at least five or six live theatre performances during the semester - Reading and discussing the scripts of at least three of those plays prior to seeing them in performance - Getting on their feet to offer reader's theatre performances of scenes from those plays, paying attention to the ways that physical location, intonation, facial expression, and physical movement affect the presentation and significance of the scene - Writing play reviews of at least three live performances focusing on such performative aspects as acting; blocking; and set, costume, lighting, and sound design.
-A detailed explanation of play review expectations is offered in the syllabus.
+- Participating in discussion about the nature of dramatic literature and how it differs from other forms of imaginative literature by being fully realized only in theatrical performance - Having the opportunity to attend at least six or seven live theatre performances during the semester - Reading and discussing the scripts of at least three of those plays prior to seeing them in performance - Getting on their feet to offer reader's theatre performances of scenes from those plays, paying attention to the ways that physical location, intonation, facial expression, and physical movement affect the presentation and significance of the scene - Writing play reviews of at least three live performances focusing on such performative aspects as acting; blocking; and set, costume, lighting, and sound design.
+A detailed explanation of play review expectations is offered in the syllabus. - Analyzing the scansion of two different passages of Shakespearean verse to see what clues it gives to the actor performing the role as to the character's state of mind as to whether the character is serene (sometimes despite uttering words that might seem emotional) or agitated (sometimes despite words that might seem neutral).